How to add new sounds to the game

 How to Make a New Sound

-After doing this and closing the SoundAndMusic Project, the new Build is ready to imported.
+After doing this and closing the SoundAndMusic Project, the new Build is ready to be imported.
 When you next open UnityProject, you will now be able to add in your new prefab.
 You will be able to make any object play the sound effect by ensuring that the following line is within the particular script of a component you want to play the sound.

 cs [SerializeField] private AddressableAudioSource clickSound = null;